system76/docs/_articles/system76-software.md

 ---
 layout: article
-title: Install System76 Software in other OSes
+title: System76 Software (Install - Other Operating Systems)
 description: >
     Learn what software is needed to use other OSes and install them
 keywords: